-Animism is an ancient worldview at the root of spirituality and religion that see human beings as existing in an interconnected web of life and living within a great mystery that goes beyond our conception.
+Animism is an ancient worldview at the root of spirituality and religion that sees human beings as part of an interconnected web of life and living within a great mystery that goes beyond our perception.

 The word Animism derives from the latin root Anima, which means breath, spirit and life.